Tyler O'Neill Preview, Player Props: Cardinals vs. Mets

 Tyler O'Neill At The Plate

-- O'Neill has eight doubles, seven home runs and 20 walks while batting .235.
+- O'Neill is hitting .243 with nine doubles, seven home runs and 21 walks.

-- In 14.3% of his games this season, he has hit a home run, and 3.7% of his trips to the plate.
+- He has hit a long ball in 14.0% of his games this year, and 3.6% of his plate appearances.

-- In 12 games this season (24.5%), O'Neill has picked up an RBI, and in three of those games (6.1%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- O'Neill has had an RBI in 12 games this season (24.0%), including three multi-RBI outings (6.0%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.